UK economy sees weakest quarterly growth since 2012

 "Our economy has grown every year since 2010 and is set to keep growing, unemployment is at a 40 year low, and wages are increasing as we build a stronger, fairer economy that works for everyone.
 We are committed to locking in a bright future and better quality of life for everyone which is why we are investing in our people, building new infrastructure, and supporting our vital public services."

-ONS spokesman Rob Kent-Smith, however, said: "While the snow had some impact on the economy, particularly in construction and some areas of retail, it overall effect was limited with the bad weather actually boosting energy supplies and online sales."

-The pound tanked against the dollar following the news, falling 0.7% to 1.38 US dollars.
+The pound tanked against the dollar following the news of the growth figures, falling 0.7% to 1.38 US dollars.

 Against the euro, sterling was down 0.3% at 1.14 euros.